joncursi/cheddur-whitepaper/whitepaper.md

 # Cryptocurrency Reviews

-We recognize that in 2018, a significant portion of the cryptocurrency projects on the market may be of low quality, or may even be outright scams.
-While it is important to identify these projects as such, deciding *which* projects are scams and which projects are not is often a highly subjective process---at least before any acts of crime have been committed.
+We recognize that in 2018, a significant portion of the cryptocurrencies on the market may be of low quality, or may even be outright scams.
+While it is important to identify these currencies as such, deciding *which* of these are scams and which of these are not is often a highly subjective process---at least before any acts of crime have been committed.

 ## Using the Wisdom of the Crowd